MicrosoftDocs/appcenter-docs/docs/diagnostics/Android-NDK.md

 1. Log into App Center and select your app.
 1. In the left menu, navigate to the **Diagnostics** section, then **Issues**.
-1. If your application has not reported any crash yet, you will need to use the API or CLI to upload Breakpad symbols.
+1. If your application hasn't reported any crash yet, you'll need to use the API or CLI to upload Breakpad symbols.
 1. If your application already has reported crashes that need symbols, check the **Unsymbolicated** tab and there should be a version group with missing symbols, click on it to reveal the menu to upload the file.
 1. After the symbols are indexed by App Center, crashes will be symbolicated for you.